 Sr. Kathryn J. Hermes, FSP - We just accompanied one of our sisters, as her caregiver in the last couple weeks of her life.
 This is the book that helps us sisters every time: Midwife for Souls, by Kathy Kalina.
 Caregiving can be easier when it comes to the practical things of what to do.
 We can learn those.
 But we often don't have a teacher for the spiritual wisdom that we want to be a part of this caregiving journey for both ourselves and the one we are caring for.
 Kathy offers years of qualified experience and spiritual wisdom that will inform and comfort caregivers and loved ones.
 This book provides insight, showing how the support of one s Catholic faith and the power of prayer can be a guide in ministering to a dying person.
 This book is essential reading for anyone who accompanies others to the edge of life and helps in their birthing to eternal life.

-Horizons of the Heart: Horizons of the Heart is a weekly retreat-in-life inspired by the Spiritual Exercises of St Ignatius, Donec Formetur by Blessed James Alberione, and my own notes from my thirty-day Ignatian retreat in 2022.
-The grace we are asking of God: To have the courage to trust in God entirely for this… More
+Horizons of the Heart is a retreat-in-life inspired by the Spiritual Exercises of St Ignatius and my own notes from a thirty-day Ignatian retreat in 2022.
+The grace we are asking of God: an ever-increasing awareness of God’s love for me The most important truth to be convinced of is not that God loves you.… More